lakwarus/ballerina-k8s-demo/kubernetes/sample3/README.md

-## Sample3: Ballerina program with multiple services with same port differenet host mappings
+## Sample3: Ballerina program with multiple services with different ports

-- This sample runs 2 ballerina pizzashack api service in kubernetes cluster mapping for ingress.
-- This program has two services with two base paths. (/customer,/orders)
+- This sample deploy ballerina program 2 services with two base paths. (/bureger,/pizza)
 - The ingress is configured so that two APIs can be accessed as following. http://pizzashack.com/customer http://order.com/orders